Anka-S/SKZ-Music-Quiz/README.md

 - Icon for webpage created with Favicon generator (https://realfavicongenerator.net/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- The CDN framework used for ready made styling was [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/download/)
+- The CDN framework used for ready-made styling was [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/download/)
 - Balsamiq used for wireframe
 - [Perplexity](https://www.perplexity.ai/) used for debugging
-- [Miro boards](https://miro.com/app/board/uXjVK1tCs_I=/) used for plunning the work process
+- [Miro boards](https://miro.com/app/board/uXjVK1tCs_I=/) used for planning the work process

 ### Media

-- The photo used for the background taken from [Peakpx](https://www.peakpx.com/)
+- The photo used for the background was taken from [Peakpx](https://www.peakpx.com/)
-- The image for logo taken from [Stick png](https://www.stickpng.com/img/icons-logos-emojis/iconic-brands/stray-kids-logo)
+- The image for the logo was taken from [Stick png](https://www.stickpng.com/img/icons-logos-emojis/iconic-brands/stray-kids-logo)
 - Songs taken from the [Internet Archive](https://archive.org/search?query=subject%3A%22Stray+Kids%22)